v3.0 upgrade:upgrading from v2.x? Nobody can sign in until you run pnpm db:migrate-better-auth.Read the migration guide

 KeyRequiredDescription

-VAPID_*OptionalRequired only if you want web push notifications.
+VAPID_*OptionalRequired only for web push notifications.
 Generate with npx web-push generate-vapid-keys.

 Connect MongoDB & seed data